MICKY-SHARMA/Assignment_4/README.md

     for line in file:
         print(line.strip())

-✅ Sample Output
+Expected Output
-Enter text to write to the file: Hello world
+Enter text to write to the file: Hello World
-Enter text to append to the file: I am appending this text
+Enter text to append to the file: This is appended text

 Final content of output.txt:
-Hello world
+Hello World
-I am appending this text
+This is appended text

 🧠 Concepts Covered

-File reading (open, read, loops)
+File reading (r mode)

 File writing (w mode)

-Appending data (a mode)
+File appending (a mode)

-Error handling using try-except
+Error handling (try-except)

 Using context managers (with open)